-If you’re looking for a more reliable and secure solution to send WordPress emails, you’ll want to use one of the plugins below.
+If you’re looking for a more reliable and secure solution to send WordPress emails, you’ll want to use one of the options below.

-- Pros: These plugins do not require you to enter and store your email login credentials in WordPress dashboard.
-That means these plugins offer a secure way to set up SMTP on your site.
+- Pros: These options do not require you to enter and store your email login credentials in WordPress dashboard.
+That means these options offer a secure way to set up SMTP on your site.

-- Cons: The free subscription plans limit the number of emails you can send from WordPress per day.
+- Cons: Most of these options have free subscription plans that limit the number of emails you can send from WordPress per day.
 You’ll likely need to get into a paid subscription plan if you want to send too many emails without limits.

 SendGrid doesn’t list a free plan on their pricing page.
 However, you can still get a free option limited to 100 emails per day.
 To get their free plan, you’ll first need to sign up for their free 30 day trial.
 At the end of the trial, you’ll be given the choice to continue on a free plan for under 100 emails a day.

 Mailgun is a popular email service provider that allows website owners to send large quantities of emails.
 You can send your first 5,000 emails per month for free during your first 3 months, though beyond that it’s a paid service.

 Postmark doesn’t allow you to use public domain emails such as Gmail and Yahoo.
 You can only use an email address from the domains you own (such as www.yoursite.com).
 With Postmark, your first 25000 email credits are free.
 Then, you’ll need to purchase credits.